In this Article

 Medical assistant credentials are voluntary in almost all states.
 You don’t need to earn CMA or RMA status to work as a medical assistant.
-However, earning certification is a smart career move.
-Employers are increasingly looking for medical assistants with credentials.
-A big part of this push came from the CMS in the mid-2000s.
+However, earning certification is a smart professional move.
+A big part of this belief came from the CMS in the mid-2000s.
 The guidelines require that all medical assistants who enter laboratory, radiology, or medication orders into an electronic health records (EHR) system hold a credential.

 “By differentiating credentialed medical assistants from those who are uncredentialed, the CMS places importance on such credentials,” Basala said.

 In order to be considered a credentialed medical assistant by CMS, you need to earn a credential that is recognized by the National Commission for Certifying Agencies (NCCA).
 There are currently two medical assistant credentials recognized by NCCA: